 For example if you specify agroup from Active Directory in , then the user will be moved from the legacy group (specified in the of Active Directory repository) to the group.

-Setto , if this is a normal (high-security) chain.
-If you want to configure a simple chain within a specific time period after successful authentication with a high-security chain, choose an appropriate high-security chain.
-In this case you also need to specify a Within this time period the chain will be used instead of the appropriate high-security chain.
+Setto , if this is a required (high-security) chain.
+To configure a linked chain within a specific time period after successful authentication with a required chain, choose an appropriate required chain.
+You also need to specify a Within this time period, the linked chain can be used instead of the required chain.
 The maximum value for grace period is 44640 minutes (31 days).

-NOTE:You must assign both a high-security chain and a simple chain to an Event.
-The simple chain must be of higher order than the corresponding high-security chain.
-The options are available when the policy is set to .
+NOTE:You must assign both a required and a linked chain to an Event.
+The linked chain must be of higher order than the corresponding required chain.
+The option is available when the Linked Chains policy is set to .

-For example,is a high-security chain and is a simple chain.
-The users must use chain once in every 8 hours and within this period, they must provide only the method to authenticate.
+For example, LDAP Password+Card is a required chain and Card is a linked chain.
+The users must use LDAP Password+Card chain once in every 8 hours and within this period, they can provide only card without the LDAP Password to authenticate.

 IMPORTANT:If you have configured more than one chain using one method (for example,, ) and assigned it to the same group of users and the same event, then the top chain is always used if the user has enrolled all the methods in the chain.
 An exception is the use of a high-security chain and its appropriate simple chain, where the simple chain must be higher than its high-security chain.